AbdallaAbker/mlops/README.md

 # Simple ML Model Development for Traffic Volume Prediction

 In this section, we will walk through the process of developing a basic Machine Learning (ML) model.
 The goal of this model is to predict the traffic volume on the I-94 ATR 301 westbound lane based on a set of features.
 We will use Python and Jupyter Notebook for this demonstration.
-This project is part of #mlopszoomcamp course.
+This project is part of the #mlopszoomcamp https://github.com/DataTalksClub/mlops-zoomcamp course.

 ## Prerequisites